Just a SmidgION: Oxford Nanopore announce iPhone-powered sequencing

 CTO Clive Brown announces new Oxford Nanopore sequencing and library prep devices during his keynote address to the company’s user group conference

 Stop the presses!
-Not something we call on a regular bases at FLG towers because, well, our work is largely digital.
+Not something we call on a regular basis at FLG towers because, well, our work is largely digital.
 But when the latest news from Oxford Nanopore landed on our desks this afternoon, this old print journalism adage felt rather apt.

 Yesterday, in his keynote address to the company’s user group conference in London, CTO Clive Brown announced the development of a new smartphone-powered nanopore sequencer, whimsically (and very Britishly) named ‘SmidgION’.